Skip to content

 Why This Package Exists

-• the system needs one place where workflow and gate semantics stay durable
+• the system needs one place where scientific law stays durable before runtime behavior or recommendation policy begins

-• downstream packages should inherit program rules, not reinvent them
+• downstream packages should inherit benchmark-acceptance and lifecycle rules, not reinvent them

 What It Owns